AddstarMC/Prism-Bukkit/README.md

 #Prism

+*An incredible plugin for rollbacks, restores, and more. *

 Prism is a new generation of grief management (rollbacks, restores, etc) plugin for your Bukkit server.
 It's designed to be extremely fast and incredibly powerful - designed by a group with a lot of experience in both programming and owning/managing a very popular/high-traffic server.

 ## Features